Com2Kube/Com2Kube/backend/README.md

 # Com2kube - Backend

-This is the fbackend architecture for Com2kube made in ExpressJS
+This is the backend architecture for Com2kube made in ExpressJS

 ## App Structure